novemberkilo/ink-blot-zola-source/content/about.md

   I help build software systems.
 I prefer the functional style of programming and am partial to working with a statically typed language, with property-based testing.
 I have written production software in Haskell, Clojure, Rust, Python, Ruby and Javascript.
-For the last few years I've worked mainly on the border between data scientists and programmers and prior to that I was a Rails web developer.
+For the last few years I've worked mainly on teams with data scientists and programmers and prior to that, I mostly worked with Rails projects.

   I studied Computer Science when Z-80s and 6502s were the microprocessors of the day and the university lab splurged on a bunch of [NeXT